Murder of Glory Chau and Moon Siu

-Glory Chau Wing-ki (aged 65) and Moon Siu Yuet-yee (aged 63) were a couple murdered in the Old Holland Building section of Tai Kok Tsui, Hong Kong, presumably on 1 March 2013.
-Their youngest son, Henry Chau Hoi-leung (28 at the time of the murder) and his friend Angus Tse Chun-kei (35 at the time of the murder, of Macanese descent), were indicted for the murder, which they initially denied being involved in.
+Glory Chau Wing-ki (aged 65) and Moon Siu Yuet-yee (aged 63) were a couple murdered in the Kok Cheung section of Tai Kok Tsui, Hong Kong, presumably on 1 March 2013.
+Their youngest son, Henry Chau Hoi-leung (29 at the time of the murder) and his friend Angus Tse Chun-kei (35 at the time of the murder), were indicted for the murder, which they initially denied being involved in.
 During Chau and Tse's interviews with the police, they admitted that after the murder, they chopped up the parents' dead bodies and cooked the remains with salt to make them look "like barbecue pork."
 They kept part of the remains in lunch boxes, which they stored in the refrigerator.
 The gruesome details of the murder sparked a huge amount of media coverage in Hong Kong.

 On 20 March 2015, High Court deputy judge Michael Stuart-Moore found Chau guilty of double murder while finding his accomplice Tse not guilty on both counts of murder.
+He described Chau as "an extremely dangerous man" and "an actor" who would lie to anybody.